JarbasHiveMind/HiveMind-core/README.md

 **How to Choose?**

 - For **scalability** or multi-instance setups, use Redis.
-- For **simplicity** or single-device environments, use JSON or SQLite.
+- For **simplicity** or single-device environments, use SQLite.
+- For **development** or to be able to edit the database by hand, use JSON.

 ---